drojaazu/suddendesu/content/entry/rayforce-debug-menus/index.md

 ![](img/rayforce_debug_game.png)

-As you might have guessed, Normal Game starts the game normally while Debug Game starts the game... debug_ly?
-In this gameplay debug mode, there is a text display indicating enemy stats, the time in the stage, the player rank, and likely the randomizer seed.
+As you might have guessed, Normal Game starts the game normally while Debug Game starts the game... debug-ly?
+In this gameplay debug mode, there is a text display indicating enemy stats, the time in the stage, the player rank, and what is likely to be the randomizer seed.

 The enemy stats is interesting as it's actually showing two values, separated by the comma.
 The upper value is at 0x4048CE and indicates the total "value" of enemies destroyed in your current life.
 Weak enemies may be worth 1 point, while stronger are worth 2 or 4 and so on.
 This value seems to be what feeds into your Rank